 FIT tourism in Israel: Behavior and Characterizes

-Until the Covid-19 outbreak the number of international tourists was experiencing continues growth and reached 1.4 billion in 2018 while the expanses of international tourists reached 1.7 trillion dollars (UNTWO 2019).
-The covid-19 outbreak in 2020 has brought international tourism to a standstill, and although most expert predict tourism to become meaningful again, it is expected that the form of tourism, will change.
-A large portion of the international tourist are independent tourists and due to the Covid-19 outbreak a blossom in independent tourism is expected in order to avoid exposure to large groups.
-Considering risk management aspects, tourists will look for less visited sites, small accommodation , small restaurants and will try to minimize unnecessary contact with large crowds on public transportation and public places by using, for example more nature based vacations (Wen, Kozak, Yang, & Liu, 2020, Wen, Kozak, Yang and Liu 2020).
+Until the Covid-19 outbreak, the number of international tourists was continuously growing and reached $1.4 billion in 2018, while their expenses climbed to $1.7 trillion (UNTWO, 2019).
+In 2020, however, the Covid-19 pandemic brought international tourism to a standstill.
+Although most experts predict that tourism will regain its former significance, they expect that it will change in form.
+A large percentage of international tourists already travel independently.
+Due to the Covid-19 outbreak, independent tourism is expected to blossom as it enables people to avoid exposure to large groups.
+As they consider risk management, tourists will look for less frequented sites, smaller hotels and restaurants, and will try to minimize unnecessary contact with large crowds, public transportation and public places by taking more nature-based vacations (Wen, Kozak, Yang and Liu 2020, Wen, Kozak, Yang and Liu 2020).

-Independent tourism is defined as travelling independently or in small groups, usually the tour and the services are planned and purchased by the tourists itself.
-This is a growing alternative to organized tourism, and it allows a tourist to focus on their specific needs and interests within their financial capacities (Hernandez., Kirilenko., Stepchenkova.
-2018, Polukhina, Tarasova , Arnaberdiyev 2020).
-Modern traveler prefers individual tours instead of the organized group tour packages, since those trips meet his/her desires and wishes (Polukhina, Tarasova , Arnaberdiyev 2020) .
-For example, in China independent tourists accounted for around 70 percent of all tourists in 2012 (Kristensen, 2013).
+Independent tourism is defined as independent travel or travel in small groups in which the itinerary and services are planned and purchased by the tourists themselves.
+This form of travel has been growing as an alternative to organized tourism, and allows tourists to focus on specific needs and interests that fall within their economic range (Hernandez et al., 2018; Polukhina et al., 2020).
+The modern traveller prefers the individualized tour to the organized group package, since the former better meets his/her desires and wishes (Polukhina et al., 2020) .
+In 2012, for example, independent tourists in China accounted for around 70% of all tourists in that year (Kristensen, 2013).

-Most of the tourism literature consider tourism in general without distinguish between organized and independent tourist.
-However, the characteristics of independent tourists differ from those of organized tourists: Independent tourists usually have higher level of education, more diverse experience traveling abroad, know more about their destination and its culture, are looking for new challenges, unique travel and self-realization (Ramseook-Munhurrun ,Seebaluck ,Naidoo 2015, Zheng W., Huang X., Li Y. 2017, Tsaur S.H., Yen C.H., Chen C.L.
-2010).
-Independent tourists have relatively higher expenses and therefore make a greater impact on the economy.
+Most tourist literature considers the practice in general without distinguishing between organized and independent tourists.
+However, their characteristics differ.
+Independent tourists generally have a higher level of education and more experience traveling abroad, know more about their destination and its culture, and are seeking new challenges, unique adventures and self-realization (Ramseook-Munhurrun et al., 2015; Zheng et al., 2017, Tsaur et al., 2010).
+Independent tourists also spend relatively more money and therefore have a greater impact on the economy.

-The independent tourist is “doing homework" before the trip, that means choosing destinations, arranging travel itinerary, purchasing tourism products and allocating time and money.
-Xiang, Y. (2013) found that Independent Chinese tourists behave differently in developed and developing countries.
-In developed destinations they plan their trip ahead for several reasons: visa requirements to list all accommodation sites when applying for the visa, more sophisticated reservations systems that allow making reservations ahead, it is also easier to get discount when making reservation a head of time and the uncertainty about the trip that is reduced when having a clear plan.
-When traveling to developing regions the decisions are made on the road as none of the above factors apply.
+The independent tourist ‘does homework’ before the trip, meaning he or she picks destinations, arranges itineraries, purchases tourist products, and allocates time and money.
+Y. Xiang (2013) has found that independent Chinese tourists behave differently in developed than they do in developing countries.
+When traveling to developed destinations, they plan their trip ahead of time for several reasons.
+For one, when applying for visas, they need to report all anticipated accommodations.
+They also need to use more sophisticated systems for making reservations ahead of time.
+Reservations made long in advance are more likely to come with discounts, and uncertainties about a trip can be reduced with a clear plan.
+As none of the above factors apply to travel in developing regions, decisions in such cases are made on the road.